Skip to main content

 We appreciate that it is especially important to treat older clients, their families and representatives, with additional consideration, by being both sympathetic and sensitive to any issues they may have.

-We endeavour therefore to ensure that our firm and all of our employees treat older clients, their families and their representatives with kindness, dignity and respect at all times.
+We endeavour to ensure that our firm and all of our employees treat older clients, their families and their representatives with kindness, dignity and respect at all times.

 Due to the nature of the advice we may need to give, it is important for us to see our clients alone initially.
 However, we appreciate that some clients may be more comfortable having a relative or trusted friend with them during a meeting and so we will try to accommodate this when we can.